wren-lang/wren/doc/site/error-handling.markdown

     :::wren
     1 + * 2

-Wren will detect these errors as soon as it tries to read your code.
-When it hits one, you'll get a friendly error message, like:
+Wren detects these errors as soon as it tries to read your code.
+When it hits one, you get a friendly error message, like:

     :::text
-    [script.wren line 1] Error on '*': Unexpected token for expression.
+    [main line 1] Error on '*': Unexpected token for expression.

 Some slightly more "semantic" errors fall into this bucket too.
 Things like using a variable that hasn't been defined, or declaring two variables with the